Making Your Home Stand Out From The Crowd

-One of the best things you can do is walk around each room in your home looking at all the imperfections.
-Try to be a home buyer for a moment and think through their eyes.
-The more things you can scratch off the list the better.
+One of the best things you can do is walk around each room in your home, looking at all the imperfections.
+Try to be a home buyer momentarily and think through their eyes.
+The more things you can scratch off the list, the better.

 One of the things real estate agents talk about all the time is prepping for the home inspection.
-Once your home goes under contract the biggest hurdle is clearing the buyers home inspection.
-This is a place where either numerous sales fall apart or are renegotiated at this time.
+Once your home goes under contract, the most significant hurdle is the buyer’s inspection.
+Numerous sales fall apart or are renegotiated at this time.

 Clean and Keep It That Way

-Homes have a tendency to fill up over time, especially if you are any kind of collector.
+Homes tend to fill up over time, especially if you are a collector.
 But clutter is not a good selling point for a home.
 Excessive clutter makes a home look dirty and small, neither of which are selling points.

-Here is an excellent guide on how to choose a storage unit.
-Putting unnecessary possessions in a storage facility can really make your home feel so much different to a buyer who is looking for an open and spacious plan.
+Here is an excellent guide on how to choose a storage facility.
+Putting unnecessary possessions in a storage facility can make your home feel so much different to a buyer looking for an open and spacious plan.

 Go For Neutral Paint

-Look to Your Lighting and Fixtures
+Look at Your Lighting and Fixtures

 Avoid Personalizing Too Much

-Your home is your castle, but when you are trying to sell it, you want it to look like it could be someone else’s castle too.
-Being too personalized in your home can push potential buyers away, because they find it more difficult to imagine living in the home.
+Your home is your castle, but when you try to sell it, you want it to look like it could be someone else’s castle too.
+Being too personalized in your home can push potential buyers away because they find it more challenging to imagine living in the home.

 Handling Pet Issues